SumoLogic/sumologic-documentation/docs/cloud-security-analytics/index.md

 import useBaseUrl from '@docusaurus/useBaseUrl';

-Cloud Security Analytics is a cloud-native security system that provides the following functionality:
+Cloud Security Analytics is a cloud-native security platform that provides the following functionality:

-* Collects log and event data from your infrastructure and applications, on-premises and in-cloud.
+* Collects security log and event data from your infrastructure and applications, on-premises and in-cloud.
-* Produces apps, dashboards, and tools that analyze your security data.
+* Analyzes your security data with pre-built and custom dashboards, out-of-the-box security apps, and robust queries.

 In this guide, we'll present the following concepts: